backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { TaskBroker as TaskBroker_2 } from '@backstage/plugin-scaffolder-node';
 import { TaskBrokerDispatchOptions as TaskBrokerDispatchOptions_2 } from '@backstage/plugin-scaffolder-node';
 import { TaskBrokerDispatchResult as TaskBrokerDispatchResult_2 } from '@backstage/plugin-scaffolder-node';
+import { TaskBrokerListOptions } from '@backstage/plugin-scaffolder-node';
+import { TaskBrokerListResult } from '@backstage/plugin-scaffolder-node';
 import { TaskCompletionState as TaskCompletionState_2 } from '@backstage/plugin-scaffolder-node';
 import { TaskContext as TaskContext_2 } from '@backstage/plugin-scaffolder-node';
 import { TaskEventType as TaskEventType_2 } from '@backstage/plugin-scaffolder-node';